 If you are having a party or family gathering, it will help you to stay focused on your baby’s needs if you accept offers of help or ask for help from the guests.
 You might ask visitors to bring food contributions instead of making all the meals yourself.
 It can be helpful to keep a list of things that need doing on the fridge and if someone offers to help you can suggest something from it.

 Longer intervals between feeds and some missed nursings may not seem significant, but holiday weaning can creep up and surprise you.
 It’s also important for you to make sure your breasts don’t get too full with delayed feeds while travelling or busy with activities.
 If you start to feel overly full, or get a sore, uncomfortable patch on your breast you might be developing a plugged duct which, if not addressed, could lead to a breast infection or even mastitis.
-You can read more about rectifying this here.
+You can read more about mastitis here.

 Although it’s often called “holiday weaning” it can also happen around festivities, birthdays or other special events, and even when you’re moving house.
 Whenever you and your baby are busy and distracted, if there are visitors or you have to make a business trip, holiday weaning could occur.
 Being aware of it and trying to ensure that activities, attention from others and distractions don’t inadvertently lead to less breastfeeds can help to avoid difficulties.